Submit

 Under this policy, bias is defined as a tendency, inclination, or prejudice toward/against someone based on a protected characteristic.
 Stereotypes based on protected status will not be allowed to influence the formal grievance process.
 Evidence of bias impacting the formal grievance process will serve as a potential basis for appeal following a formal hearing.

-Title IX Coordinator, Equity Administrator, investigators, hearing officers, appellate officers, and any person who facilitates an informal resolution process will receive training on the definition of discrimination, harassment and sexual misconduct, the scope of the University’s education program or activity, how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable to their individual role, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+Title IX Coordinator, Equity Administrator, investigators, hearing officers, appellate officers, and any person who facilitates an informal resolution process will receive training on the definition of discrimination, harassment, sexual misconduct and retaliation, the scope of the University’s education program or activity, how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable to their individual role, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.

 Bad Faith / False Complaints

-While the University encourages all good faith complaints of discrimination, harassment, and sexual misconduct, the University has the responsibility to balance the rights of all parties.
+While the University encourages all good faith complaints of discrimination, harassment, sexual misconduct and retaliation, the University has the responsibility to balance the rights of all parties.
 Lack of evidence sufficient to conclude responsibility does not necessarily imply that the allegations were unfounded, false, or made in bad faith.
 An allegation may be true and lack sufficient evidence to meet a standard of evidence proving responsibility, or an allegation may be inaccurate but not intentionally falsified.

 • The University will carefully assess the facts of each particular situation and evaluate the credibility of all parties in each case.

-• False reports are subject to sanctions equal to those who are found responsible for discrimination, harassment, or sexual misconduct.
+• False reports are subject to sanctions equal to those who are found responsible for discrimination, harassment, sexual misconduct or retaliation.

 • If it is determined a complainant made false accusations, the respondent will be eligible for the same remediation and supportive services as would a complainant.